-• TopoAct detects if and when activations from different classes become separated, via branches at a fixed layers and across multiple layers (see Sections 6, and in particular, the deer-horse bifurcation in Section 7), which may be used to inform diagnostic or corrective actions such as selective data augmentation for misclassified inputs or network layer modification for increasing the separation between confounding classes (see Section 8).
+- To the best of our knowledge, TopoAct is the first tool that focuses on exploring complex topological structures - branches and loops - within the space of activation vectors.
+Its exploratory nature helps to inform the global and local organizational principles of activation vectors across different scales. - TopoAct detects if and when activations from different classes become separated, via branches in a fixed layer (see section 6, and in particular, the deer-horse example in section 7), which may be used to inform diagnostic or corrective actions such as selective data augmentation for misclassified inputs or network layer modification for increasing the separation between confounding classes (see section 9).